Inertial navigation system: Early use in aircraft inertial guidance

-Inertial navigation systems in detail
+Details

 INSs contain Inertial Measurement Units (IMUs) which have angular and linear accelerometers (for changes in position); some IMUs include a gyroscopic element (for maintaining an absolute angular reference).

 Angular accelerometers measure how the vehicle is rotating in space.
 Generally, there is at least one sensor for each of the three axes: pitch (nose up and down), yaw (nose left and right) and roll (clockwise or counter-clockwise from the cockpit).

 Linear accelerometers measure non-gravitational accelerations of the vehicle.
-Since it can move in three axes (up & down, left & right, forward & back), there is a linear accelerometer for each axis.
+Since it can move in three axes (up and down, left and right, forward and back), there is a linear accelerometer for each axis.

 A computer continually calculates the vehicle's current position.
 First, for each of the six degrees of freedom (x,y,z and θx, θy and θz), it integrates over time the sensed acceleration, together with an estimate of gravity, to calculate the current velocity.
 Then it integrates the velocity to calculate the current position.

 Inertial guidance is difficult without computers.
 The desire to use inertial guidance in the Minuteman missile and Project Apollo drove early attempts to miniaturize computers.

 Inertial guidance systems are now usually combined with satellite navigation systems through a digital filtering system.
 The inertial system provides short term data, while the satellite system corrects accumulated errors of the inertial system.